 Don’t:

-No waxing, plucking, or threading.
+No waxing, plucking, threading, bleaching, or depilatory creams.

 These remove the hair from the root and make the laser ineffective.

-Don’t tan or use tanning beds.
+Don’t tan, spray tan, or use any self tanning products.

 Tanned skin increases the risk of burns and reduces effectiveness.